Find out What’s Inside Today’s Local News for Veterans

 10. VA Rules Contaminated Water At Camp Lejeune Caused Veteran’s Cancer.
 The Quincy (MA) Patriot Ledger (3/18, Hanson, 48K) reports, “The federal Department of Veterans Affairs has ruled that chemical contamination at a Marine Corps base caused a rare cancer in a local veteran.
 The decision grants a full service-related disability pension” to 46-year-old Paul Buckley, “who has multiple myeloma, an incurable form of cancer that attacks blood plasma.
 It links the cancer to drinking water that was polluted by a fuel spill at Camp Lejeune in North Carolina.”

-Posted by Bob Higgins on Mar 18 2010, With 0 Reads, Filed under Top 10, Vet News, Veterans Affairs.
+Posted by GPD on March 18, 2010, With 78 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.